david-lev/pywa/docs/source/content/updates/overview.rst

    * - :attr:`~BaseUpdate.timestamp`
      - The timestamp of the update
    * - :meth:`~BaseUpdate.stop_handling`
-     - Stop handling the update
+     - Stop next handlers from handling the update
+   * - :meth:`~BaseUpdate.continue_handling`
+     - Continue to the next handler

 All user-related-updates have common methods and properties: